Heat–Knicks rivalry: 1999 Eastern Conference first round

 The lockout-shortened 1998–99 season saw the Heat try to move past the previous year's playoff disappointment as Michael Jordan's retirement saw the Bulls quickly fade as an NBA title threat.
-Miami beat the Pacers and Magic to reach the top of the Eastern Conference.
-The Knicks only got through the 50-game season with a record, barely qualifying for the playoffs as a #8 seed.
+Miami beat the Indiana Pacers and the Orlando Magic to reach the top of the Eastern Conference.
+The Knicks season finished with a record, qualifying for the playoffs as a #8 seed.
 This put the odds in Miami's favor, as an #8 seed had defeated a #1 seed in the first round just once in NBA history.
-However, the Knicks defied expectations and won Game 1 95–75 in Miami.
-The Heat came back with an 83–73 victory in Game 2 to tie the series at 1.
-Back home for Game 3, New York blew Miami out 97–73 to take a 2–1 series lead.
-The Knicks had a chance to clinch at home in Game 4, as they held an 8-point lead until Miami charged back to win 87–72 to take it to the limit.
+However, the Knicks won Game 1 95–75 in Miami.
+The Heat won 83–73 in Game 2 to tie the series at 1.
+Back home for Game 3, New York beat Miami 97–73 to take a 2–1 series lead.
+The Knicks had a chance to clinch the series at home in Game 4.
+They held an 8-point lead but Miami won 87–72.
 Game 5 was a defensive struggle all the way.
-Miami held a 77–76 lead with 4.5 seconds left, but Allan Houston hit a running 1-hander that bounced off the front rim, off the backboard, and in with 8 tenths left to give New York a 78–77 victory.
+Miami held a 77–76 lead with 4.5 seconds left, but Allan Houston hit a running 1-hander that bounced off the front rim, then the backboard, and in with 8 tenths of a second left to give New York a 78–77 victory.

 The win propelled an improbable run for the Knicks in the playoffs.
 They swept the Hawks in the semifinals and defeated the Pacers in 6 to clinch their second Eastern Conference Title in five years and advance to the 1999 NBA Finals, where they lost to the Spurs.
 In doing that, the Knicks became the only 8th-seeded team in NBA history to reach the NBA Finals before the 2023 Miami Heat did it.